Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Bounded cohomology and the bounded K ahler class

 Assume that, in Definition \ref{def:tight}, $H$ is the connected component of the isometry group of an irreducible Hermitian symmetric space of finite dimension and consider the homomorphism $\iota\colon H\to G$.
-Since geodesic triangles are contained in finite dimensional symmetric spaces, this is equivalent to the requirement that the inclusion $\Xx_H\to \Xx_G$ of the symmetric spaces associated to $G$ and $H$ is tight \cite[Corollary 2.16]{BIWtight}: \begin {lem} The inclusion $\Xx_H\to \Xx_G$ of a totally geodesic symmetric subspace is \emph{tight} if and only if the inclusion $\iota:H\to G$ is tight. \end{lem} \begin{remark} If the inclusion $\mathcal X_H\to\mathcal X_G$ is totally geodesic, isometric and holomorphic, then the pullback, via the equivariant group homomorphism $\iota\colon H\to G$ of the bounded K\"ahler class, is clearly the bounded K\"ahler class.
-This provides many examples of tight maps: whenever the symmetric spaces have the same rank the homomorphism is tight. \end{remark} \begin{remark} In the whole paper we need to restrict to infinite dimensional symmetric spaces of finite rank in order to guarantee the existence of boundary maps.
-It is nevertheless worth pointing out that the restriction on the rank of the symmetric spaces is also needed to ensure boundedness of the cohomology class associated to the K\"ahler form: at the end of Section \ref{sec:Hermitian}, we exhibited infinite dimensional Hermitian symmetric spaces for the groups $\Sp^2(\calH)$ and $\OOO^{*2}(\infty)$, associated, respectively, to a real Hilbert space endowed with a non degenerate symplectic form, and to a quaternionic Hilbert space endowed with an antisymmetric Hermitian form.
-As in the finite dimensional case, these symmetric spaces admit a complex structure compatible with the Riemannian metric, which in turn gives rise to a K\"ahler form.
-Observe, however that the cohomology class defined by such a class is not bounded: for any $n$, the choice of a $2n$-dimensional subspace on which the symplectic (resp. anti-Hermitian) form is non degenerate induces a totally geodesic, isometric holomorphic embedding of the symmetric space associated to $\Sp(2n,\R)$ (resp. $\SO^*(4n)$).
-In particular the pullback of the K\"ahler class of the infinite dimensional symmetric space is the K\"ahler class of $\Sp(2n,\R)$ (resp. $\SO^*(4n)$) by Remark \ref{rem:hol}.
-However this class has norm $n$, which is arbitrary. \end{remark}
+Since geodesic triangles are contained in finite dimensional symmetric spaces, thightness of $\iota$ is equivalent to the requirement that the inclusion $\Xx_H\to \Xx_G$ of the symmetric spaces associated to $G$ and $H$ is tight \cite[Corollary 2.16]{BIWtight}: \begin {lem} The inclusion $\Xx_H\to \Xx_G$ of a finite dimensional totally geodesic symmetric subspace is \emph{tight} if and only if the inclusion $\iota:H\to G$ is tight. \end{lem} \begin{remark} If the inclusion $\mathcal X_H\to\mathcal X_G$ is totally geodesic, isometric and holomorphic, then the pullback, via the equivariant group homomorphism $\iota\colon H\to G$ of the bounded K\"ahler class, is clearly the bounded K\"ahler class.
+This provides many examples of tight maps: whenever the symmetric spaces have the same rank the homomorphism is tight. \end{remark}

 Let $\rho:\Gamma\to G$ be a representation of a lattice in $\SU(1,n)$ and assume that the symmetric space $\calX_G$ associated to $G$ has rank $p\in\N$.
 Since both pullback and transfer maps are norm non-increasing, and $\|\kappa_n^{cb}\|=1$, we deduce that $|i_\rho|\leq \|\rho^*\kappa^b_G\|_\infty$ where $i_\rho$ is defined by Equation \eqref{eq:transfer}.
 In particular, if the representation $\rho$ is maximal, then $\|\rho^*\kappa^b_G\|_\infty=p$.
 The same argument gives: \begin{lemma} Assume that a maximal representation $\rho:\G\to G$ preserves a totally geodesic Hermitian symmetric subspace $\Yy\subset \Xx_G$.
 Then the inclusion $\Yy\to \Xx_G$ is tight. \end{lemma}